GeneralBug/Bugs-Alterations-Molten-Ironworks/README.md

  - Fixed the broken tin recipes from Ironworks
  - Adjusted slag drops, including adding tin and XP nuggets (lead if you have Oreganized), and increased all the nugget drops from 1% to 5%
  - Added spout recipes for gold foods
+ - Added pigsteel (from [Pigsteel](https://modrinth.com/mod/pigsteel-fabric)) crushing and melting (into iron) recipes
+ - Some other things probably

 [Modrinth page](https://modrinth.com/datapack/molten-ironworks-changes)